 Deeper intimacy and trust in God is born in the midst of pain and tragedy.
 I feel the pain, I know hurt people hurt others.
 Wisely I acknowledge my limits, and I return to His Word to be inspired by the truth about how big, how faithful, how powerful my God is.
 Jesus is my Super Hero, He is more powerful than a locomotive, faster than a speeding bullet, stronger than any military army, and more effective than any of man’s human effort.
 My God causes me to gasp in AWE as I consider His brilliant plan to save us all from an eternity without hope.
 His grace and mercy gives me room to swing high and low and then land in His ever welcoming lap.
 His Word encouraged me to keep my eyes on Jesus, the Author and Perfecter of my soul.
-The apt words in the psalms of the shepherd boy comfort me and I walk with great expectation through the ongoing drama of 2021. ❤️ Continuing with a flow of honesty, today I humbly agree with Pastor JD Farag, Pastor Jack Hibbs, and Amir Tsarfati, that the rapture will take place very soon, just as God said it will — right before the looming Middle East war of tribulation begins! 🎯 Do NOT allow the “one thing funk” to get your mood all messy!
+The apt words in the psalms of the shepherd boy comfort me and I walk with great expectation through the ongoing drama of 2021. ❤️ Continuing with a flow of honesty, today I humbly agree with Pastor Gary Neighbor, Pastor Jack Hibbs, Louie Giglio and Amir Tsarfati, that the rapture will take place very soon, just as God said it will — His timeline is not ours, His ways are not ours.
+Do NOT allow the “one thing funk” to get your mood all messy!
 When that one thing goes wrong, when your prayer goes unanswered, when a funky cloud of confusion gets in the way of clarity, grab those dark thoughts and choose His light!
 Seek all the GOOD around, and refuse “the one thing funk”.
 Do NOT edge out God as a “grumpy funk” attempts to darken the Light in you.
 Simply say hello to a growth opportunity.”